User guide (non-wiki version)

 Parallel query

-PostgreSQL 9.3 introduced background worker processes (though at least PostgreSQL 9.5 is needed for support in PL/Java), and PostgreSQL 9.6 introduced parallel query.
+PL/Java understands background worker processes in PostgreSQL 9.5 and later, and PostgreSQL 9.6 introduced parallel query.

 For details on PL/Java in a background worker or parallel query, see PL/Java in parallel query.